johndtwaldron/ChatLaLiLuLeLo/docs/WARP.GPT.notes/rick-mode-spec.md

 	•	mode state in the frontend is set to "rick".
 	•	Theme context reads mode and switches to Rick theme.

+4.3 Rick portrait click behaviour

+When mode is "rick", the top-left portrait box behaves as an interactive Rick soundboard:

+- Label:
+  - The text label in the top-left box should display **BOGART** instead of the Colonel label when Rick mode is active.

+- Image cycle:
+  - Each click on the portrait box should advance to the next Rick image from the Rick image pool (see directories in section 2).
+  - Images can be `.png`, `.jpg/.jpeg`, `.gif`, or `.avif`.
+  - Only images that successfully load/render should be kept in the cycle; any that fail to load can be skipped.

+- Audio cycle:
+  - Each click should also play the next Rick audio clip from the Rick audio pool.
+  - The image index and audio index should advance together so each click is a paired image+sound moment.

+- No stacking / re-entrancy guard:
+  - If an audio clip is already playing, additional clicks on the portrait should be ignored until playback finishes.
+  - After the clip ends, the next click starts a new image+audio pair.

+- Wrap-around:
+  - When the end of the image/audio lists is reached, cycle back to the beginning.

+4.4 Theme lock-in & restore

+- Rick mode forces the monochrome 1940s / black-and-white theme.
+- While mode === "rick":
+  - The normal theme chooser / theme button should be disabled or hidden.
+  - The active theme should always be the Rick theme (see `theme.json`).

+- When entering Rick mode:
+  - Capture and store the current non-Rick theme key as `previousThemeKey` in the frontend state.

+- When leaving Rick mode (switching to any other mode):
+  - Restore the previously stored `previousThemeKey` as the active theme.
+  - If `previousThemeKey` is missing for any reason, fall back to the default app theme.

+- Rick mode itself should not be selectable as a theme from the regular theme UI; it is strictly tied to the Rick chat mode.

 5. Soundboard & SFX

 Reuse the MGS soundboard pattern: